Entomology is the study of the most numerous and diverse form of life on Earth: insects.

 is a very hands-on major; we learn things as far-reaching as pest management and forensics,

 Entomology students have access to Insect Adventure, one of the largest interactive

 live arthropod exhibits in the country.
 You will have the opportunity to work at Insect

 Adventure on public engagement or with faculty-guided research projects in forensics,

 medical/veterinary sciences, molecular, ecology, conservation, stored products and

-The Department of Entomology and Plant Pathology offers experiential opportunities,
+The Department of Entomology and Plant Pathology offers hands-on opportunities, interactive

-interactive learning, laboratory rotations and summer employment within the department,
+learning, laboratory rotations and summer employment within the department, so you’ll

-so students are prepared for nearly any entomological career with practical experience.
+be ready for nearly any entomological career, with practical experience.
+Graduates

-Graduates have gone on to successfully complete veterinary school, medical school,
+have gone on to successfully complete veterinary school, medical school, law school,

 Incoming entomology students receive a scholarship from the department.
 Based on academic